Tall Tales: Craig’s Stories Behind His Unique Picture Frames

 It is strongly suspected that these tales are not entirely true… You’ll have to judge for yourself…

 Diamond Willow Frame 8×10

-This frame was made with so much love that it will melt if exposed to direct sunlight for any substantial length of time.
+This rather unusual frame was made with so much love that it will melt if exposed to direct sunlight for any substantial length of time.